mallory/e2ee/draft-e2ee.md

 --- abstract

-End-to-end encryption (E2EE) is an application of cryptography in communication systems between endpoints.
-E2EE systems are unique in providing features of confidentiality, integrity and authenticity for users.
-Improvements to E2EE strive to maximise the system's security while balancing usability and availability.
-Users of E2EE communications expect trustworthy providers of secure implementations to respect and protect their right to whisper.
+End-to-end encryption is an application of cryptography in communication systems between endpoints.
+End-to-end encrypted systems are unique in providing features of confidentiality, integrity and authenticity for users.
+Improvements to end-to-end encryption strive to maximise the system's security while balancing usability and availability.
+Users of end-to-end encrypted communications expect trustworthy providers of secure implementations to respect and protect their right to whisper.

 --- middle

 Introduction
 ============

-This document defines end-to-end encryption (E2EE) using three different dimensions that together comprise a full definition of E2EE, which can be applied in a variety of contexts.
+This document defines end-to-end encryption using three different dimensions that together comprise a full definition of end-to-end encryption, which can be applied in a variety of contexts.

 The first is a formal definition that draws on the basic understanding of end points and cryptography.
-The second looks at E2EE systems from a design perspective, both its fundamental features and proposed improvements on those features.
-Lastly this document considers the expectations of the user of E2EE systems.
+The second looks at end-to-end encrypted systems from a design perspective, both its fundamental features and proposed improvements on those features.
+Lastly this document considers the expectations of the user of end-to-end encrypted systems.

 These dimensions taken as a whole comprise a generally comprehensible picture of consensus at the IETF as to what is end-to-end encryption, irrespective of application, from messaging to video conferencing, and between any number of end points.